 AVOID CONSTANT LOCATION UPDATES

 Sure, it might be great to keep all of your friends, family and followers posted on your every movement; where you ate, stayed, drank and stuff….but oversharing – apart from simply being really bloody annoying – can give unscrupulous individuals all the information they need to get access to your things, both physically and online.
 Of course, this applies to not letting the world know that you’re travelling and your home is unoccupied (and an easy target).
 But more than that, any information on where you’ve spent money recently can help a criminal validate their identity when posing as you.
-So, no more ‘just had a great meal at Pizza Napoli’, no ‘trainers are sooo cheap in Bangkok’ and certainly no photos of bills, receipts and the rest.
+So, in the name of cyber security, no more ‘just had a great meal at Pizza Napoli’, no ‘trainers are sooo cheap in Bangkok’ and certainly no photos of bills, receipts and the rest.

 PASSWORD PROTECT DILIGENTLY